Ten Lost Tribes: Modern findings

 The Pashtuns are a predominantly Sunni Muslim Iranic people, native to southern Afghanistan and northwestern Pakistan, who adhere to an indigenous and pre-Islamic religious code of honor and culture, Pashtunwali.
 The belief that the Pashtuns are descended from the lost tribes of Israel has never been substantiated by concrete historical evidence.
 Many members of the Taliban hail from the Pashtun tribes and they do not necessarily disclaim their alleged Israelite descent.

 In Pashto, the tribal name 'Yusef Zai' means the "sons of Joseph".

 A number of genetic studies on Jews refute the possibility of a connection, whereas others maintain a link.
 In 2010, The Guardian reported that the Israeli government was planning to fund a genetic study to test the veracity of a genetic link between the Pashtuns and the lost tribes of Israel.
 The article stated that "Historical and anecdotal evidence strongly suggests a connection, but definitive scientific proof has never been found.
 Some leading Israeli anthropologists believe that, of all the many groups in the world which claim to have a connection to the 10 lost tribes, the Pashtuns, or Pathans, have the most compelling case."

 Assyrian Jews

 Some traditions of the Assyrian Jews claim that Israelites of the tribe of Benjamin first arrived in the area of modern Kurdistan after the Neo-Assyrian Empire's conquest of the Kingdom of Israel during the 8th century BCE; they were subsequently relocated to the Assyrian capital.
 During the first century BCE, the Assyrian royal house of Adiabene—which, according to the Jewish historian Flavius Josephus, was ethnically Assyrian and whose capital was Erbil (Aramaic: Arbala; Hewlêr)—was converted to Judaism.
 King Monobazes, his queen Helena, and his son and successor Izates are recorded as the first proselytes.

+Claims from India

+Bnei Israel

+The Bene Israel are a community of Jews in the Indian state of Maharashtra, residing particularly in the Konkan region.
+Since the formation of the State of Israel, thousands of Bene Israelis have made aliyah, although large numbers still remain in India.